rdkcentral/rdkservices/docs/api/RDKShellPlugin.md

 <a name="removeKeyIntercept"></a>
 ## *removeKeyIntercept*

 Removes a key intercept.

 ### Events

- No Events.
+No Events

 ### Parameters